Áine Hyland

+She has been a member of a number of school boards of management as well as the governing authority of University College Cork, the National College of Ireland and the Medical and Health Sciences Board of the Royal College of Surgeons of Ireland.

 She is interested in educational policy and practice at all levels of education.
 Her publications include a three volume collection of extracts from Irish educational documents from earliest times to the 1990s, which she co-edited with Kenneth Milne.
 (Irish Educational Documents Vols.
 1, 2 and 3 published by the Church of Ireland College of Education, 1987, 1992 and 1994).
 She has published more than 50 articles, reports and papers as well as presenting at numerous conferences nationally and internationally.

-In 2018 she was admitted as a member of the Royal Irish Academy.